Marine licensing low risk activities (band 1)

 Pre-engagement with other organisations

-Local Archaeological Trust or Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) - For a Band 1 application for bore holes, grab samples or beach management, approval from the Local Archaeological Trust (onshore) or Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) (off shore) will be required.
+Local Archaeological Trust and Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) - For a Band 1 application for boreholes, grab samples or beach management (removal activities), approval from the Local Archaeological Trust and Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) will be required.

 Maritime and Coastguard Agency at email@example.com and Trinity House at firstname.lastname@example.org – Contact the MCA and Trinity House to confirm if your activity is likely to have an impact on the safety of others at sea.
 You MUST have confirmation from BOTH bodies that your proposed works will not pose a risk to others prior to application.